Bubbling Over (USA)

 Pedigree notes

 Bubbling Over is outcrossed through five generations.
-He is a full brother to By Mistake, dam of the multiple stakes winner Burning Dream (by Bimelech).
-He is a half brother to Bit o' Love (by Light Brigade), dam of stakes winner Boysy (by Blue Larkspur) and Bamboula (by North Star III).
-Another half sister to Bubbling Over, Bar Nothing (by Blue Larkspur), is the second dam of 1945 Santa Anita Derby winner Bymeabond, 1946 Hopeful Stakes winner Blue Border, 1949 Futurity Stakes winner Guillotine and 1951 Monmouth Oaks winner Ruddy (all out of Blade of Time, by Sickle) and the third dam of 1967 Horse of the Year Damascus.
+He is a full brother to By Mistake, dam of the multiple stakes winner Burning Dream (by Bimelech), and to Blonde Beauty, third dam of 1965 Flamingo Stakes and Florida Derby winner Native Charger.
+He is a half brother to Bit o' Love (by Light Brigade), dam of stakes winners Boysy (by Blue Larkspur) and Bamboula (by North Star III).
+Another half sister to Bubbling Over, Bar Nothing (by Blue Larkspur), is the second dam of 1945 Santa Anita Derby winner Bymeabond, 1946 Hopeful Stakes winner Blue Border, 1949 Futurity Stakes winner Guillotine, and 1951 Monmouth Oaks winner Ruddy (all out of Blade of Time, by Sickle) and is the third dam of 1967 Horse of the Year Damascus.

 Bubbling Over's dam Beaming Beauty is out of Bellisario, whose sire Hippodrome was, like Ultimus, a son of Commando and inbred 2x2 to Domino.
 Unlike Ultimus, Hippodrome had little impact on pedigrees other than through Bellisario.
 Beaming Beauty is a half sister to Berryessa (by Uncle), dam of 1935 Latonia Oaks winner Wise Bessa (by Wise Counsellor).
 Bellisario, in turn, is out of the Hamburg mare Biturica and is a half sister to two-time American champion filly Maskette (by Disguise) and the good stakes winner Veil (by Disguise).